Want to make the most of your webinar?

 Prices start at $99/month for 100 attendees.
 A Meet Premium option also exists and starts at $31/host/month.

 Due to the popularity of webinars, there’s no shortage of platforms to choose from.

-The above is by no means an exhaustive list, but it does highlight the biggest platforms with the best features and functionality.
+The above is by no means an exhaustive list, but it does highlight some of the biggest platforms with the best features and functionality.

-Ultimately, the one that’s best for your business will depend on the features your needs.
+Ultimately, the one that’s best for your business will depend on the features most valuable to your brand.

 Consider things like: